Star Wars: Episode VII: The Force Awakens

 At the end of Return of the Jedi, a new era of peace began with the collapse of the Empire.
-It took over a year for the Empire to finally collapse.
+It took years for the Empire to finally collapse.
 The galaxy entered a new era of peace which was quickly ended by the rise of the First Order.
 So what is the political climate in The Force Awakens?
 Are the First Order in control of the galaxy, or are they just a newly emerging threat?
 If the Republic is in power, why is the Resistance called the Resistance?
 The prequel trilogy got criticized for being too involved in political maneuvers.
 The Force Awakens went too far in the opposite direction.

 If casting a black guy, a British woman, and a Hispanic guy as the leads was done to be politically correct, then why would you do it in the first place?
 It’s pointless.